Managing Hand Pain: Types, Causes, and Effective Treatments

 • Open your hands as wide as you can, spread your fingers apart, then close your hands into a tight fist.
 Repeat 10 times.

-• Use one hand to gently extend the fingers of the other hand towards the chest for a gentle stretch of the wrist.
+• Use one hand to gently stretch the fingers of the other hand towards the chest.
 Repeat 5 to 10 times.

-RICE therapy can help with a range of minor injuries, including hand and wrist pain.
-RICE stands for rest, ice, compression, and elevation:
+RICE therapy can help with hand and wrist pain:

-• Rest Avoid using the affected hand as much as possible.
+• Rest the affected hand as much as possible.

-• Ice Apply ice or a cold compress to the injured hand for 20 minutes several times a day.
+• Put ice or something cold on the hurt hand for 20 minutes a few times a day.

-• Compression Wrap the affected area in a soft bandage, splint, or cast.
+• Wrap the sore part in a soft bandage, splint, or cast.

-• Elevation Keep the affected hand raised, for example by using a sling above heart level.
+• Keep the affected hand raised, for example, by using a sling above heart level.

-• Massage Try to massage the painful area and surrounding muscles.
-Sometimes massaging the arms or shoulders can help relieve pain in the hand.
+• Massage the painful area and surrounding muscles.

 Make an appointment just in few minutes - Call Us Now